 \begin{definition}[First $1$-eigenvalue] Let properties~\ref{prop:empty} and~\ref{prop:space} be in force.
 Let $\Omega\in\mathscr{A}$ be a $1$-admissible set with $\m(\Omega)\in (0,+\infty)$.
 We call

 the \emph{first $1$-eigenvalue} relative to the variation on $\Omega$. \end{definition}

-Analogously we can define the first $1$-eigenvalue in the case of $N$-clusters as follows.
+Analogously, we can define the first $1$-eigenvalue in the case of $N$-clusters as follows.

-\begin{definition}[First $N$-eigenvalue] Let properties~\ref{prop:empty} and~\ref{prop:space} be in force.
-Let $\Omega\in\mathscr{A}$ be a $N$-admissible set with $\m(\Omega)\in (0,+\infty)$.
+\begin{definition}[First $1$-eigenvalue for $N$-clusters] Let properties~\ref{prop:empty} and \ref{prop:space} be in force.
+Let $\Omega\in\mathscr{A}$ be an $N$-admissible set with $\m(\Omega)\in (0,+\infty)$.
 We define the \emph{first $1$-eigenvalue for $N$-clusters} relative to the variation on $\Omega$ as the quantity

 where the infimum is sought among the $N$-tuples $\{u_i\}_{i=1}^N$ such that

 for all $i\neq j$, $i,j=1,\dots,N$. \end{definition}